Akanksharao24/OpenAI-Prodigal/README.md

 ### 1. **Archaeological Site Prediction**

-* Machine learning algorithms for predicting archaeological site locations based on real-world data
+* Predict archaeological site locations using machine learning algorithms based on historical, environmental, and indigenous data.
-* Uses historical site data, environmental factors, and indigenous data

 ### 2. **Satellite Data Integration**

-* Integrates NASA and ESA satellite data for site identification
+* Incorporate satellite imagery from NASA and ESA to enhance the prediction of archaeological sites.
-* Uses geospatial data for accurate site prediction

 ### 3. **AI-Powered Analysis**

-* Utilizes OpenAI GPT-4 for in-depth archaeological analysis and interpretation
+* Use OpenAI GPT-4 for generating detailed reports and analyses of archaeological findings.

 ### 4. **Geospatial Mapping**

-* Includes professional mapping tools like Folium and GeoPandas for visualizing and analyzing site locations
+* Visualize archaeological sites and their proximity to geographical features (rivers, elevation) using Folium and GeoPandas.

 ### 5. **Data Logging and Error Handling**

-* Advanced logging system to track data operations, API requests, and analysis success
+* Advanced logging system tracks operations, API requests, and analysis outcomes to ensure smooth processing.

 ---